artorosia/Game-Reroll-Challenge/README.md

 Handicaps are automatically pulled for whatever game is actively slotted.

-Manual handicap assignment is not currently available, but may be added in the future for curated challenges.
+Manual handicap assignment is now available and can be enabled in the Optional Rules (Settings) page for curated challenges.

 ---